 - Keating, C. F., Little, B. C., & Colligan, M. E. Leadership Emergence in Teenage Campers: Arriving Nicely, Departing Less Nice.
 Presented at the 24th Annual Convention of the Association for Psychological Science, Chicago, IL, May 2012.

 - Keating, C. F., Sandefer, K. N., & Porter, D. J. Playing the Face Card: Physiognomy, Gesture, and Race in Politics.
 Presented at the 23rd Annual Convention of the Association for Psychological Science, Washington, D.C., May 2011.

-- Keating, C. F. Crips & Cadets: The Psychology of Initiation.
-Invited presentation for the Black Psychology Student Association, Stanford University, April, 9, 2009.
+- Keating, C. F. Crips and Cadets: The Psychology of Initiation.
+Invited presentation for the Black Psychology Student Association, Stanford University, Stanford, CA, April 9, 2009.

 - Keating, C. F., Hershey, D. E., & Telvi, S. A. Nonverbal Power Prescriptions for Female Politicians: Differential Diagnoses in Black and White.
 Presented at the 19th Annual Convention of the Association for Psychological Science, Washington, D.C., May 2007.